monogenea/cuckooParasitism/README.md

 2. Install all packages listed on top of the two R scripts `zipoisEggs.R` and `dbinomSuccessful.R`.
 All of them are available on CRAN.

-3. Run either or both scripts - the first implements a `rethinking`-based zero-inflated Poisson regression on the number of fledglings, whereas the second implements a `greta`-based logistic regression on whether a female has successfully produced fledglings or not.
+3. Run either or both scripts - the first implements a `rethinking`-based zero-inflated Poisson regression on the number of fledglings, and a Poisson regression on the number of laid eggs, whereas the second implements a `greta`-based logistic regression on whether a female has successfully produced fledglings or not.

 ## Acknowledgements